 Prerequisite: Above average academic standing is a prerequisite of this course.
 Leadership 11 can also be a prerequisite of this course, but it is not necessary.
-Students who did not take Leadership 11 must fill out a Leadership 12 application form to be considered.

 Leadership 12 is designed for students to further master the concepts of: leadership skills, group processes, leadership practice and planning, and organization of school activities and events.